pagkly/Zed/Investopedia3/Marginal Social Cost (MSC).md

 ## Marginal Social Cost Example

 Consider, for example, the pollution of a town’s river by a nearby coal plant.
-If the plant’s marginal social costs are higher than the plant’s marginal private costs, the marginal external cost is positive and results in a negative [externality](https://www.investopedia.com/terms/e/externality.asp), meaning it produces a negative effect on the environment.
+If the plant’s marginal social costs are higher than the plant’s marginal private costs, the marginal external cost is positive and results in a negative [[externality]](https://www.investopedia.com/terms/e/externality.asp), meaning it produces a negative effect on the environment.
 The cost of the energy that is produced by the plant involves more than the rate that the company charges because the surrounding environment — the town — must bear the cost of the polluted river.
-This negative aspect must be factored in if a company strives to maintain the integrity of [social responsibility](https://www.investopedia.com/terms/s/socialresponsibility.asp) or its responsibility to benefit the environment around it and society in general.
+This negative aspect must be factored in if a company strives to maintain the integrity of [[social responsibility]](https://www.investopedia.com/terms/s/socialresponsibility.asp) or its responsibility to benefit the environment around it and society in general.

 ## Costs of Marginal Social Cost